Al Bowlly: Legacy

-Al Bowlly's cover songs have been widely included in other forms of media.
-One musician noted the public's opinion that if Bowlly did not die in the war, he would have been "bigger than Bing Crosby," and that "he had a better voice."
+Bowlly's cover songs have been widely included in other forms of media.
+The Caretaker, who sampled Bowlly's music for his Everywhere at the End of Time series of albums from 2016 to 2019, has said the public believed that if Bowlly had not died during the war, he would have been "bigger than Bing Crosby," and that "he had a better voice."

-Dennis Potter's television play Moonlight on the Highway, first broadcast in the UK on 12 April 1969, focused on a young Al Bowlly obsessively attempting to blot out memories of sexual abuse via his fixation with the singer.
-Potter would go on to feature Bowlly's music in Pennies from Heaven (1978).
+Dennis Potter's television play Moonlight on the Highway, first broadcast in the UK on 12 April 1969, focused on a young Al Bowlly fanatic attempting to blot out memories of sexual abuse via his fixation with the singer.
+Potter later featured Bowlly's music in Pennies from Heaven (1978).

-Bowlly was mentioned and his songs were used throughout the first few series of the British TV comedy Goodnight Sweetheart.
+Bowlly was mentioned, and his songs were used, throughout the first few series of the British TV comedy Goodnight Sweetheart.

 Bowlly's rendition of "Midnight, the Stars and You" has been particularly used and referenced throughout varied films, appearing in The Shining, Toy Story 4, and Ready Player One.
-Some commentators specifically highlight its use in The Shining's ending scene, with HeadStuff's Luka Vukos calling it "haunting" and Screen Rant praising it as "one of the most unforgettable final shots in movie history."
+Some commentators specifically highlight its use in The Shining's ending scene, with HeadStuff's Luka Vukos calling it "haunting" and Screen Rant praising it as "one of the most unforgettable final shots in film history."
 The song has also been used in the 2013 video game BioShock Infinite: Burial at Sea and sampled by musician Leyland Kirby on the Caretaker's Shining-inspired album Selected Memories from the Haunted Ballroom.

-From 2016 to 2019, Al Bowlly's cover of "Heartaches" would be sampled multiple times on the Caretaker's series of albums named Everywhere at the End of Time.
-Along with other big band songs, Kirby applied distortion and reverb effects to "Heartaches" as the series progressed to explore the advancement of dementia through six stages.
-Most notably, the song was sampled on Stage 1s opening track "It's Just a Burning Memory", which takes its title from the song's lyrics.

-Richard Thompson wrote a song called 'Al Bowlly's In Heaven' included on his album Daring Adventures.

-Al Bowlly and/or his music is referred to in the following novels:
+Bowlly's "It's All Forgotten Now" was also featured in The Shining ballroom scene.